shanet/WebRTC-Example/README.md

 $ npm start
 ```

-With the server running, open a recent version of Firefox, Chrome, or Safari and visit `https://localhost:8443`.
+With the server running, open Firefox/Chrome/Safari and visit `https://localhost:8443`.

+Please note the following:

 * Note the HTTPS!
 There is no redirect from HTTP to HTTPS.
+* You\'ll need to accept the invalid TLS certificate as it is self-signed and WebRTC must be run over TLS.
 * Some browsers or OSs may not allow the webcam to be used by multiple pages at once.
 You may need to use two different browsers or machines.

-## TLS

-Recent versions of Chrome require secure websockets for WebRTC.
-Thus, this example utilizes HTTPS.
-Included is a self-signed certificate that must be accepted in the browser for the example to work.

 ## Problems?

-WebRTC is a rapidly evolving beast.
-Being an example that I don't check often, I rely on users for reports if something breaks.
+This is a short example that I don't check often.
+As such, I rely on users for reports if something breaks.
 Issues and pull requests are greatly appreciated.

 ## License